Darryl is in foster care. Sean thinks that he's being abused,

 “Do you like Northgate?”

-“Yeah, but it’s a long way from the Reyes’ and I have to take a bus.
-If they don’t give me my bus ticket at the beginning of the month then I have to walk until I get it.”
+“Yeah, but it’s a long way from the Reyes’s house and I have to take a bus.
+If they don’t give me my bus ticket at the beginning of the month then I have to walk until they give it to me.”

 “How do you like school, Darryl?”